fniessink/toisto/docs/software.md

 }
 ```

-If the source does not provide a language level for a concept, this can be indicated by setting the level to `null`.
+If the source does not provide a language level for a concept, this can be indicated by adding the source to the key `none`.
 This makes it clear that the source has been consulted but did not provide a language level for the concept.

 ## Quizzes